michaelscodingspot/WPF_MVVMC/README.md

 The idea is to combine Controllers with MVVM that are responsible for navigation.
 All the concepts mimic the routing system in Asp.NET Core.
 Everything is done by naming convention.

+For documentation see the [blog post on mvvmc framework].

 ##Regions:
 A Region is a Control which simply contains a content presenter with dynamic content.
 Each region area is controlled by a single controller.